-If there has ever been a time when we need to be growing courageous kids, it’s now.
-Children with the courage to become the brave and caring adults our world needs.
+If there has ever been a time when we need to be growing courageous young adults, it’s now.
+Young men and women with the courage to become the brave and caring adults our world needs.
 To one day find solutions to very real problems that seem only to be getting worse.
 Courage to live lives that matter.
 But how to accomplish such a monumental task?
 And when to begin?
-At age five?
-10?
-15?
 Is it too late if our children are already adults?

 It’s never too early or too late to begin modeling courageous living for our children.
 But growing courageous kids requires brave parenting.

 When my firstborn son Andy arrived in this world 30 years ago, I was full of optimism and determination to protect him from any and every negative influence.
 I set about in earnest to shield him from the evils of sugar, too much TV, and playing with toy guns.
 To my dismay, his grandmother introduced him to chocolate and ice cream before his second birthday.
 He learned all about the Teenage Mutant Ninja Turtles from his friends at Christian preschool.
 And without ever having held a toy weapon (to my knowledge) at the age of four he would carefully load kitchen utensils into his little boy belt and brandish wooden spoons, spatulas, and ladles as his imaginary weapons of choice.

 I was outnumbered.
 And as all young mothers eventually realize, I came to understand that my attempts to shelter my son and later his younger sister and brother, were pretty puny and insufficient against forces beyond my control.

 But there was good news!
 You see, parenting from a position of fear and hiding from danger isn’t God’s way at all.
 For God hasn’t given us a spirit of fearfulness, but one of power, love, and sound judgment.
 (2 Timothy 1:7)